wirtes/I-1023-playlist-v2/README.md

 When the song changes, it will tweet it the Twitter account @oaplaylist, https://twitter.com/oaplaylist

 ## Configuration
-rename "config_sample.py" to "config.py" and add your Twitter account information to post to your Twitter account.
+Eename "config_sample.py" to "config.py" and add your Twitter account information to post to your Twitter account.
 Also specify the location on your server for some working files.

 ## Running the script